kizitonwose/PodsUpdater/README.md

 ## Installation

-Download `Pods Updater.app` from the [releases](https://github.com/kizitonwose/PodsUpdater/releases) page.
+Download the app from the [releases](https://github.com/kizitonwose/PodsUpdater/releases) page.

 **OR**